In this section

 Marine, Environment and Agriculture

 The James Hutton Institute, Scottish Agricultural College and Institute of Biological and Environment Science lead the way in marine and agricultural studies.
 Research in coastal and deep sea marine environments, ecosystems, climate change, biodiversity loss, poverty alleviation and food supplies dominate the work of our leading scientists.
-Aberdeen is home to the National Soil Archive and the Commonwealth Potato Collection.
+Aberdeen is home to the National Soil Archive.

 Health and Nutrition